Ezermoz/mbfs/README.md

 1. He asks questions, they must be answered.

-# How does it work
+# Why it does not work?
 The tool only works for cracked minecraft servers !
 If that doesn't work, check that you have set IPv4 in the 1st question.
 The SRV protocol is poorly managed.
 (To find the IPV4 please go to: mcsrvstat.us)